Powerful quake hits near New Zealand; tsunami warning issued

-WELLINGTON, New Zealand (AP) — Officials in New Zealand issued a tsunami warning for coastal areas after a shallow, powerful earthquake struck off the northeastern coast on Thursday night.
+WELLINGTON, New Zealand (AP) — Officials in New Zealand issued a tsunami warning for coastal areas after a shallow, powerful earthquake struck off its northeastern coast on Thursday night.
 There were no immediate reports of serious damage or casualties.

-New Zealand’s National Emergency Management Agency warned of a tsunami threat along the east of the country’s North Island from the quake, which it measured at magnitude 7.3.
-The U.S. Tsunami Warning System predicted waves of 0.3 to 1 meter (1 to 3.3 feet).
+New Zealand’s National Emergency Management Agency warned of a tsunami threat along the east of the country’s North Island following the magnitude 7.3 quake.

+The U.S. Tsunami Warning System predicted waves of 0.3 to 1 meter (1 to 3.3 feet), but later said the threat had passed.

-The U.S. Geological Survey said the quake measured magnitude 6.9.
-It said it was centered at a depth of 10 kilometers (six miles) under the ocean about 178 kilometers (111 miles) northeast of the city of Gisborne.
+The U.S. Geological Survey said the quake was centered at a depth of 20.8 kilometers (13 miles) under the ocean about 174 kilometers (108 miles) northeast of the city of Gisborne.
 Residents of Gisborne reported light to moderate shaking, it said.

 A magnitude 6.3 quake hit the city of Christchurch in 2011, killing 185 people and destroying much of its downtown.